nextflow-io/nextflow/docs/kubernetes.md

 This command creates a pod, sets up the volume claim(s), configures the Nextflow environment and finally launches a Bash login session.

-:::{warning}
+:::warning
 The pod is automatically destroyed once the shell session terminates.
 Do not use it to launch long-running workflows in the background.
 :::

 ### Launch with Fusion

-:::{versionadded} 22.10.0
+:::info[Version added: 22.10.0]
 :::

-The use of {ref}`fusion-page` allows deploying a Nextflow pipeline to a remote (or local) cluster without the need to use a shared file system and configure a persistent volume claim for the deployment of Nextflow pipeline with Kubernetes.
+The use of `fusion-page` allows deploying a Nextflow pipeline to a remote (or local) cluster without the need to use a shared file system and configure a persistent volume claim for the deployment of Nextflow pipeline with Kubernetes.

 This also makes unnecessary the use of the special `kuberun` command for the pipeline execution.